 Carbuncle is not a skin disease you can ignore.
 If you notice a group of boils forming together or experience any other stated symptom, then please notify your doctor/ dermatologist immediately.

-A dermatologist will be better judge on whether you have a carbuncle or not.
+A dermatologist will be a better judge on whether you have a carbuncle or not.
 If needed, a sample with the pus will be sent for lab analysis.
 Keep a note of when a carbuncle started to form and how long it has been on your skin.
 Do not forget to mention if you’ve had specific symptoms.

 Reoccurrence of carbuncles is a concerning issue especially if the carbuncle occurs in the same area as before.
 If you are diabetic then you have higher chances of developing carbuncles.
-Your doctor will most likely run a few blood and urine tests to check your overall health.
+Your doctor will most likely run a few bloods and urine tests to check your overall health.

 Medical Treatments For Carbuncle Removal